ray-x/go.nvim/README.md

 }
 ```

-And also lsp diagnositc, to put all diag error/warning in quickfix
+And also lsp diagnostic, to put all diag error/warning in quickfix

 ```lua
   -- hdlr alternatively, use lua vim.lsp.diagnostic.set_loclist({open_loclist = false})  -- true to open loclist